Pre-Employment & Employee Drug Testing

 Learn more about the importance of effective drug testing.

 A pre-employment drug test is administered during a screening process when a person accepts an offer of employment.
 Passing the test is normally a condition-of-employment.
 The test’s purpose is to identify applicants who may or may not comply with the hiring company’s drug policies.
 Most Psychemedics clients focus on identifying chronic abusers of prescription or illicit drugs, and the 90-day detection window of our tests makes it possible to identify those individuals.
 Our tests are completely confidential, disclosed only to the company requesting the screen and never to the individual tested.

 Drug Users Impact Quality and Productivity

-Beyond higher absenteeism, accident rates, workers compensation and turnover costs, one of the often forgotten impacts of employing a drug user is the affect they can have on quality and productivity.
-Beyond the immediate financial impact of reduced quality and productivity, there is also the long term risk of losing market share to a competitor providing a better product or service.
+Beyond higher absenteeism, accident rates, workers’ compensation, and turnover costs, one of the often forgotten impacts of companies employing a drug user is their effect on quality and productivity.
+Beyond the financial impact of reduced quality and productivity, there is also the long-term risk of losing market share to competitors providing a better product or service.
 If that happens, the estimated $7,000 to $10,000 cost appears small in comparison.